bearsunday/bearsunday.github.io/manuals/1.0/en/production.md

 permalink: /manuals/1.0/en/production.html
 ---

+(This chapter is not yet updated for the BEAR.Package 1.10+)

 # Production

 In this section, we will cover how to setup the cache and the system for the production environment.